Vietnam.vn - Nền tảng quảng bá Việt Nam

 The discovered bugs are worrying because they affect even older Android devices.

-These security updates are being rolled out at two levels.
-The first patch released on July 1 focuses on core Android components, addressing 22 security flaws in the framework and system components.
-The second patch released on July 5 addresses kernel and closed source components, addressing 20 vulnerabilities in kernel components, Arm chips, and imaging technology in MediaTek and Qualcomm processors.
+These security updates are being rolled out in two tiers.
+The first patch, released on July 1, focuses on core Android components, addressing 22 security flaws in the framework and system components.
+The second patch, released on July 5, addresses kernel and closed-source components, addressing 20 vulnerabilities in kernel components, Arm chips, and the imaging technology of MediaTek and Qualcomm processors.

-The impact of the vulnerabilities may extend beyond supported Android versions (11, 12, and 13), however, potentially affecting older versions of the operating system that no longer receive official support.
+The impact of the vulnerabilities could extend beyond supported Android versions (11, 12, and 13) though, potentially affecting older versions of the operating system that no longer receive official support.

 Google also released security patches to address 14 vulnerabilities in components for Pixel devices.
 Two of these critical flaws allow elevation of privilege and denial of service attacks.